Decoding the Army OPORD: A Deep Dive into Annexes and Their Crucial Role

 Common Types of Army OPORD Annexes: A Detailed Breakdown

 The specific annexes used in an OPORD will vary depending on the complexity and nature of the mission.
-However, some annexes are commonly included, providing essential supporting information across a wide range of operational scenarios.
+Still, some annexes are commonly included, providing essential supporting information across a wide range of operational scenarios.
 Here’s a detailed look at several common annexes:

 1. Annex A: Intelligence